Skip to main content

 Specify:

-• <user_name> — the name of the user with the role of concumer who has access to the topic;
+• <user_name> — the user name with the consumer role that has access to the topic;

-3. Use the connection example for the producer:
+3. Use the connection example for a producer:

 kcat -P \